 Training, qualifications & experience

 I am an integrative counsellor which means I will work in a tailored way, using different counselling approaches, to find what works for you and what doesn’t.
 I have a counselling diploma with a cognitive-behavioural therapy approach, and I also work in a person-centred, body-based, and trauma-informed way.
 I'm a registered member with BACP and follow their code of ethics.
+I'm also qualified to work online and to offer outdoors sessions (walk and talk therapy).

 Who I work with.